loucadufault/Concha-Labs-Take-Home-Project/README.md

 `make provision-buckets`

-This should create a `bucket_metadata.cfg` file in the project root like (this is the same as the file included in the source code committed to the VCS, containing the names of the already-provisioned publicly-accessible buckets for the #Quick-setup):
+This should create a `bucket_metadata.cfg` file in the project root like (this is the same as the file included in the source code committed to the VCS, containing the names of the already-provisioned publicly-accessible buckets for the #quick-setup):

 ```
 [DEFAULT]